Skip to content

 Bodmin Moor village with medieval stained glass and riverside walks

 The village sits in the valley of the River Loveny, with walking routes leading north onto the open moor.
-Golitha Falls, a series of cascades through ancient oak woodland, is 2 miles upstream and managed as a nature reserve.
+A popular circular walk follows two valleys through the parish.
+Golitha Falls, 2 miles upstream, is a National Nature Reserve where the young River Fowey rushes over boulders through ancient oak woodland.
+The cascades run through a steep-sided valley with a waymarked trail - the site is free to visit and open year-round.
 The Minions heritage area, with its Bronze Age stone circles and the Cheesewring rock formation, is about 4 miles northeast.
 Carnglaze Caverns, a former slate mine open for tours, is a mile west of the village.